 UCLA School of the Arts and Architecture — Los Angeles

-Programs: Art, Architecture and Urban Design, Design and Media Arts, World Arts and Culture/Dance, Ethnomusicology, Music
+Programs: Art, Architecture and Urban Design, Design Media Arts, World Arts and Culture/Dance, Visual and Performing Arts

 UCLA School of the Arts and Architecture